5 Best Table Saws for Small Shops 2022 – Reviews & Buyer’s Guide

 It comes with a table extension to enable wider cutting.
 And it also has a dust port to gather up the debris from your project.
 This also has the advantage of preventing blade clogging, so there’s no need to worry about stopping and starting.

-The only reason we didn’t put this at the number one spot is that the fence isn’t as precise as other premium models.
+The only reason we didn’t put this at the number one spot on our list of the best table saws for small shops is that the fence isn’t as precise as other premium models.
 It’s not debilitating but it can be irritating at times.
 Other than that, it’s a perfectly good table saw for your small shop.

 3. DeWalt DW745 Small Shop Table Saw – Best for the Money